TriPham2006/Arithmetic_Formatter/README.md

+# Time_Calculator
+Python Project (problem provided by freeCodeCamp.org - from Scientific Computing with Python course)

 **Arithmetic Formatter**
 Arithmetic Formatter is a Python function that arranges simple addition and subtraction problems into a clean vertical format.
 It follows strict formatting and validation rules, similar to how math problems are written in school.
 You can also choose to show or hide the answers.